angie0120/build-a-text-summarizer-with-lambda-and-bedrock/README.md

 3. Calls Amazon Bedrock
 4. Returns a structured summary

-That’s it.

 ---

-## Architecture Overview

-Lambda (Python)
-→ Amazon Bedrock (Nova Micro)
-→ JSON Summary Response

----

 ## Lambda Setup (Important)

 In previous projects, we ran Python scripts locally.
 In this project, we're running our code in the cloud using AWS Lambda.

 To follow along, you’ll need to create the Lambda function first.
 I’ve included step-by-step instructions (with screenshots) here: [Lambda Setup Guide](https://github.com/angie0120/lambda-text-summarizer)

 That guide covers:
 - Creating the Lambda function
-- Choosing the Python runtime
 - Attaching Bedrock permissions
 - Creating the test event